lukepark327/eth-ghost-sol/README.md

 * Non-conflicting transactions of blocks outside the main chain are included in the ledger.
 Also these blocks' miners receive some transaction fees.
 * Miners of blocks outside the main chain receive some fraction of mining rewards.

 However, Ethereum use a modified version of the Inclusive protocol.
+In Ethereum,
-In Ethereum, a new block references multiple predecessors (a parent and 0 or more uncles).
-While transactions in uncle blocks are not included in the ledger nor do their miners receive transaction fees.
-But uncle blocks' miners do receive some fraction of mining rewards[[5]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).
+* A new block references multiple predecessors (a parent and 0 or more uncles).
+* While transactions in uncle blocks are not included in the ledger nor do their miners receive transaction fees.
+* But uncle blocks' miners do receive some fraction of mining rewards[[5]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).

 ## Abstract